mstocco/mariostoc.co/content/traininglog/20201025-ironman2021-44weeksout.md

 <!---->
 It was a 10 minute drive to _Oak Bay High_ and the track there.

-This was a different experience to my 4600m effort, 6 weeks ago, on [September 19th](ironman2021-50weeksout).
-I was focused on pacing as discussed with my coach right from the start.
+This run was a much different experience to my 4600m effort, 6 weeks ago, on [September 19th](ironman2021-50weeksout).

+Right from the start, I was focused on pacing.
 Mentally, my task was to stay with posture, breathing and cadence and for the most part, that is where I was.
+These details were discussed with coach on our weekly call and I feel it paid off.
 I had a fancy workout out programmed into my watch but I ditched that idea and took manual splits at the 200m marks.
-I missed capturing one 200m split as I briefly was paying attention to a little girl riding her bike on the track.
+I did miss capturing one 200m split as I briefly was paying attention to a little girl riding her bike on the track.

 ### PACING PER 200M
 ![Pace Chart](/assets/jpg/pacechart-20201031.jpeg)

 <!---->
-### A few things that stood out
+### A few points that stood out

 * I felt more in control of the effort through 10 laps.
+* I could have gone earlier 600m to go instead of 400m
 * I left the track feeling worked but not as shattered as I did in September.

+### What still bugs me
+Today was as good of a day as I could have hoped for.
+I feel rested, the weather was absolutely perfect (cool, sunny and next to no wind) and when I my plans were thrown off, I adjusted by finding a new venue in short order.
+What bugs me is that the goal was to hold an average pace of 4:25/km for this workout and I was off schedule with a 4:30/km.

 <!--og:image /assets/og/IMG_2888.jp2-->